chipway/rng_conflict/README.md

 # Configuration

  1. Go to Administration » Structure » Event types
- 2. Select fields used to calculate similar (conflicting) events.
+ 2. In the operations dropdown next to an event type, select the "Conflicts" link.
- 3. Go to the 'Conflicts' tab located inside an event to see conflicting events.
+ 3. Select fields used to calculate similar (conflicting) events.
+ 4. Go to the 'Conflicts' tab located inside an event to see conflicting events.
 Registrants will be prevented from registering for the viewed event if they are also registered for the listed events.